 Or, imagine having a ton of data on your latest video marketing campaign.
 The data has insightful metrics that indicate which marketing methods are working and which ones aren’t.
 However, unless you organize the data and present it in an easy-to-understand manner, the data is useless.
 With visual organization, you can easily demonstrate which video marketing methods are achieving the highest ROI.

 Now that you understand why you should use visual organization in the marketing department, let’s take a look at different types of visual communication you can use.

 Types of Visual Communication and Organization

 A strategic visual organization plan can increase worker productivity by 25%.
 You will need to take advantage of various visual tools to implement your plan.
 Many businesses choose to lean on a visual marketing agency like IGW to help them create data-backed visuals.
 Some also use data dashboards to create stunning visuals that they use for internal and external visual marketing purposes.

 Mind maps make it simple to capture and visualize marketing ideas.
-They stimulate creative thinking and help you generate solutions with high ROIs.
+They stimulate creative thinking and help you generate solutions with high ROI.
 Your workers can use mind maps for planning and scheduling tasks, brainstorming, and even analyzing ideas.

 There are many marketing processes that have a cause and effect ratio.
 However, not all workers may understand these causes and effects.
-If this is the case, then you should use a fishbone diagram to visualize what happens when such and such takes place.
-You can also use this type of visual communication to study the cause of each cause and effect.
-In doing this, you can quickly find solutions to some of your more prominent marketing problems.
+If this is the case, you should use a fishbone diagram to visualize what happens when such and such takes place.
+You can also use this type of visual communication to study the root cause of each cause and effect.
+By doing this, you can quickly find solutions to some of your more prominent marketing problems.

 Are you ready to use visual organization in the marketing department to increase productivity?
 If so, IGW is here to help.
 We have graphic design experts who excel in creating all types of visuals.
 We can even work within your data dashboards to bring your data to life.
 With our visual marketing expertise, we can help you make smarter marketing decisions.